MingchenZhang/pipie/README.md

 \
 Use case:
-1. Your raspberry connects to your doom network, which you can't do router port forward.
-Make this software run in background, in port forward mode.
-You can now SSH to you rpi anywhere you want.
+1. For example , your raspberry pi is connected to your dorm network.
+You would like to ssh into the device, but no public ip is assigned to it, and you have no control over dorm network to perform a port forward.
 2. You have a cluster of servers in a cloud, and no public ip address is assigned to those.
 Now you need to download a huge logfile from one of those machine, for local analysis.
-Just download the binary from github and pipe your file to your local machine.
+Worse, you are in a library where you are behind a NAT as well.

+In the above cases, you can wget the binary from github.
+Starts them on both end (on demand or as daemon).
+Pipie will do the hard work of finding addresses, traversing the NAT, securing the connection, or finding the best relay for your need.
+All you need to do is assigning a shared username and key.

+\
+Limitation:
-Notes: Please start server side first (one with -s flag).
+1. Please start server side first (one with -s flag).
-Safer key reading will be provided later™
+2. Safer key reading mechanism will be provided later™

 \
 Pipie can do the following (at least for now):